 For example, though PMS is a common issue, we shouldn’t be experiencing it.
 We deal with these issues as a result of hormone imbalance, but we can combat and, in some cases, completely get rid of PMS.

 Your menstrual cycle is a complex system within your body, lasting for 28 days on average.
 By understanding what happens during your cycle, you can tailor your behaviors to keep your body healthy and in balance.

-Many women think that their periods are the culmination of the menstrual cycle, but your cycle actually begins the first day of your period.
+Many women think that their periods are the culmination of the menstrual cycle, but your cycle actually begins on the first day of your period.

 While you have your period, you may be feeling the effects of PMS much less, or those symptoms could have disappeared entirely.